How to use a dslr camera for astrophotography

 Settings Understanding your camera’s settings, such as aperture, shutter speed, and ISO, is essential for achieving optimal results in astrophotography.
 Experiment with different settings to find the best combination for your desired outcome.

-See also How to take a self portrait with a dslr camera
+See also How to take apart a dslr camera

 Choosing the Right Equipment